-When accessing established panels arrangements quotations should be sought consistent with the below process to ensure that any procurement through a panel arrangement demonstrates value for money and a competitive process.
-When establishing a panel for the first time, the initial awarding of contract requires a Council resolution regardless of the total value of the contract.
+When accessing established panels arrangements quotations should be sought consistent with the following guidelines to ensure that any procurement through panels demonstrates value for money and a competitive process.

-Where an approved panel of suppliers has been established through a competitive and open process, the following purchasing thresholds may be used to support purchases through these existing agreements.
+Where an approved suppliers panel has been established through a competitive and open process, the following purchasing thresholds may be used to support purchases through these existing agreements.